OEPlast/Main-server/newww_update_forshipment.md

 ## Admin Frontend Changes (apps/isomorphic)

+### 0) Permissions: surface the new DELIVERY resource across the app

+- Types and contracts
+  - Add 'delivery' to the central PermissionResource type/enum (e.g., `apps/isomorphic/src/types/permissions.ts` if present).
+Ensure it’s part of any discriminated unions used in the app.
+  - Confirm backend me/permissions response already includes the new resource.
+If shape differs, extend the TS interfaces accordingly.

+- Hook and helpers
+  - Update `apps/isomorphic/src/hooks/queries/usePermissions.ts` to include the DELIVERY resource in its types and to expose a stable `hasPermission` helper: `hasPermission(resource: 'delivery', action: 'read' | 'update')`.
+  - Enforce React Query best practices: use a stable placeholder (e.g., `placeholderData: { role: 'staff', permissions: [] as const }`) to avoid flicker and re-render loops.
+  - Memoize derived helpers with `useMemo` to keep referential stability.

+- UI gating
+  - Navigation: add the Delivery menu item and show it only if `hasPermission('delivery','read') || role === 'owner'`.
+  - Routes/pages: protect Delivery pages client-side by checking the same predicate; optionally add a lightweight server guard if the layout supports it.
+  - Actions: gate update actions (status, tracking, notes) behind `hasPermission('delivery','update')`.
+  - Shipments pages: if Delivery actions are surfaced inside Shipment views, gate the same buttons by the update permission.

+- QA
+  - Verify three personas: owner (see all Delivery), delivery-staff (see Delivery; limited actions), normal-staff (no Delivery in nav; 403 on direct route).
+  - Confirm no UI flicker on initial load due to placeholder usage in `usePermissions`.

 ### 1) Shipments page: add stats header

 - Add stats section to Shipments page, similar to Transactions stats.